UCLALibrary/californica/app/assets/markdown/importer_guide.md

 #### Description.note

 A general description of the item begin described.
+This field is displayed on the search results page.

 #### Featured image (not in use)